Krafpy/Island/README.md

 # 4k intro template

-This is a (yet another) example minimal template for building 4kB [intros](https://en.wikipedia.org/wiki/Demoscene) (but can apply to other sizes as well) on Windows, with an emphasis on being *educational and beginner-friendly*.
-It was initially inspired by [Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros, but with a more explicit code and lots of comments.
+This is (yet another) example minimal template for building 4kB [intros](https://en.wikipedia.org/wiki/Demoscene) (but can apply to other sizes as well) on Windows, with an emphasis on being *educational and beginner-friendly*, and will eventually improve over time.
+It was initially inspired by
+[Inigo Quilez's (iq) templates](https://madethisthing.com/iq/Demo-Framework-4k) for 4k shader-based intros, but with a more explicit code and lots of comments.
 It is a command-line only alternative to existing frameworks and only requires Visual Studio Build Tools and common demoscene tools to be installed.
 This was made in order to clearly detail the compilation process without MSBuild/Visual Studio's automation.
-For Visual Studio compatible frameworks, you probably want to look into iq's one or [Leviathan](https://github.com/armak/Leviathan-2.0).
+For more robust and Visual Studio compatible frameworks, you probably want to look into iq's one or [Leviathan](https://github.com/armak/Leviathan-2.0).